-Well, for this there are some WordPress plugins that are responsible for making backups automatically and save them on the server or send them to email or the cloud.
+For this, some WordPress plugins are responsible for automatically making backups and saving them on the server or sending them to email or the cloud.

 What is a backup?

-A backup also called a backup copy, is a copy of all the files that make up a blog or a website in order to be able to recover them in case of suffering any technical problem or even an unexpected attack (which unfortunately every day there is more).
+A backup also called a backup copy, is a copy of all the files that make up a blog or a website to recover them in case of suffering any technical problem or even an unexpected attack (which, unfortunately, every day there is more).

-After this short explanatory introduction of what a backup is, I am going to show you step by step how to use and configure UpdraftPlus Backup.
+After this short explanatory introduction of what a backup is, I will show you step by step how to use and configure UpdraftPlus Backup.

 Why is backup so important?

 Haven’t I been clear enough yet?

 Making WordPress backups is very important to avoid getting your ass up in the air when there is a problem.

 Here are just a few examples so you can see how crucial it is to make backups of your WordPress: